karurb92/ldam_str_bn/README.md

     * Each stratification class uses its own set of gammas and betas
     * The underlying idea of stratification is the assumption that for different stratification classes, distributions of labels differ significantly.
 Therefore, they should be made even before being fed to the network.

-We artificially made medical imaging dataset to be highly imbalanced (with different imbalance ratios). `strat_data_generator` `utils_sc.draw_data()` implement this functionality.
+We artificially made medical imaging dataset to be highly imbalanced (with different imbalance ratios). `strat_data_generator` and `utils_sc.draw_data()` implement this functionality.
 Then, we implemented stratified batch normalization (`models.strat_bn_simplified`) within a ResNet model (`models.resnet`) with use of Label-Distribution-Aware loss function (`losses`).
-In the end, we perform unit tests with `unittest` python module for both the loss function and stratified batch normalization to check if they function correctly.
+In the end, we perform unit tests with `unittest` python module for the loss function, stratified batch normalization and data generator to check if they function correctly.